 Des Moines, IA 50311

 Please note that Veterans and their dependents/spouses can also apply for Financial aid, which may allow them to receive need-based grant funds in addition to their VA Benefits.
-For additional help with financial aid questions please contact the Drake University Student Financial Planning Office.
+For additional help with financial aid questions please contact the Financial Aid Office.

 2511 University Avenue